 connectionId – this is used as the primary reference attribute for Reservation state machines and MUST be present.
 If the message is for the first reserve request then the connectionId is left empty and SHOULD be assigned by the providerNSA.

 If any of these fields are missing or invalid the NSA will return a message transport fault containing the NSIServiceException set to an appropriate error message.
 Typically this will be MISSING_PARAMETER - "00101", "Invalid or missing parameter" for this generic case and specify attributes identifying the parameter in question.
 In some cases lower layer errors may mean that it is not possible to send an NSIServiceException, in this case a SOAP exception is appropriate.

+If any of the above parameters are malformed or omitted from the request message, the provider may not have the necessary information to return a failed or error message using the (asynchronous) callback mechanism.
+As such, the provider can use a (synchronous) SOAP fault to indicate a problem.
+If the requester receiving the SOAP fault is an AG, it should not propagate the SOAP fault up stream verbatim, but translate it into an appropriate failed or error message.
+The example (see Figure 12) below shows how a SOAP fault generated due to a malformed reserve message is translated by the AG to a reservedFailed message to the uPA.